 - 1. Note that if a travel warning is issued for your host country, your study abroad program will be canceled.
 Students are prohibited by WTAMU travel policy to travel on WTAMU study abroad programs to countries under a travel warning. - 2.
-If you are in your host country when a travel warning for that country is issued, you may be required to leave the country as soon as feasibly possible. - 3.
-Our office will attempt to keep you informed of any travel warnings and/or public announcements for your country.
-You also have the responsibility to contact the US State Department (888-407-4747) or access website https://travel.state.gov/content/travel.html to check on the status of your destination country.
+If you are in your host country when a travel warning for that country is issued, you may be required to leave the country as soon as feasibly possible. - The OSA will attempt to keep you informed of any travel warnings and/or public announcements for your country.
+You also have the responsibility to contact the US State Department (888-407-4747) or access website http://travel.state.gov/travel/cis_pa_tw/cis/cis_1765.html to check on the status of your destination country.